Rea Garvey: Solo work

-Garvey has also been featured as one of the four coaches on the German version of The Voice, The Voice of Germany for seasons 1–2, 4–5, 9–10, 12, and 15.
+Garvey has also been featured as one of the four coaches on the German version of The Voice, The Voice of Germany for seasons 1–2, 4–5, 9–10, 12, and 15–present.
 The winner of the second season was British singer-songwriter Nick Howard, who was on Garvey's team.

 In 2005, Garvey together with Xavier Naidoo, Sasha and comedian Michael Mittermeier, paid tribute to the Rat Pack in a live performance called Alive & Swingin, in aid of Garvey's charity organisation, Saving an Angel.
 Due to its success, the four took to the stage again, in early 2011, to a sold-out tour.
 As the demand for the German Rat Pack grew, the four continued to tour in 2012 and, with their big band, were set to take another encore in 2014.

-Garvey won the 2021 edition of the Free European Song Contest, a spin-off of the Eurovision Song Contest created by the German TV channel ProSieben to have a version of the original contest when the Covid-19 pandemic hit the world.
+Garvey won the 2021 edition of the Free European Song Contest, a spin-off of the Eurovision Song Contest created by the German TV channel ProSieben to have a version of the original contest when the COVID-19 pandemic hit the world.
 He represented Ireland with his song "The One" placing first with 116 points out of 16 songs.

 Personal life

 Garvey has been married to the German-Romanian Josephine since 2002.
 The couple have a daughter, Aamor (born 2005), and a son, whose birth year is unknown.
-The family lives both in Berlin and the Hessian village of Hadamar.
+The family lives between Berlin and the Hessian village of Hadamar.